PROPERTY INVESTING AND BECOMING A LANDLORD

 Where to go for advice will be a decision to be made.
 Estate Agents and Letting Agents have a vested financial interest in any advice given to you because of the fees charged to you and your tenant.
 I would hope to give you the knowledge and confidence to manage your rental yourself.
 Why pay 15% of your rental income to someone else?

 Using a letting agent does not exempt you from the legal and regulatory obligations of a landlord.
 It is you who will bear the financial loss and stress not the letting agent.
 THE BUCK STOPS WITH YOU.

 When a landlord and a tenant enter into a Tenancy Agreement they have a legal document which gives both parties rights and responsibilities which are governed by legislation and regulation.

 I cannot stress how important it is for new Landlords to understand and know what these are, and the pitfalls to avoid, so that the tenancy period functions in peace and harmony.
 Ignorance is no defence in law, and can have an expensive and psychological cost.

-Getting the right tenant, creating a tenancy agreement and the associated documentation, and dealing with the deposit are key processes, and if not done correctly at the outset they can have a huge impact to your investment in the future, especially if you need to end a tenancy.
+Getting the right property in the right place, the right tenant, creating a tenancy agreement and the associated documentation, and dealing with the deposit are key processes, and if not done correctly at the outset they can have a huge impact to your investment in the future, especially if you need to end a tenancy.

 I cannot stress too much how important this is and the consequences of getting it wrong.